 WFCT has been a local provider of MiDAS (minibus awareness training) for more than 10 years.
 The training register is managed nationally through CTA UK and is aimed at anyone driving a minibus.
 WFCT offers this service locally and has a register of more than 280 drivers.
 We have strengthened our training offer and the Community Driving School has increased the variety of training related to minibus travel and operations.
 Courses now include Standard and Accessible MiDAS, D1 Entitlement, Passenger Assistance Training and 5 Steps to Safety Training.
-The School was curtailed during lockdowns, reopening in September 2021.
-In 2021/22 we trained 149 individuals.
-The training schemes are monitored to ensure that WFCT continues to provide training to meet the needs of our members.
+In 2022/23 we trained 107 individuals.
+The training schemes are monitored to ensure that WFCT continues to provide training to meet the needs of our member groups.